dmnfarrell/tablexplore/docs/source/usage.rst

 Purpose of the program
 -----------------------

 This program is for analyzing tabular data but is not meant to be a spreadsheet.
-Data is treated in a row/column centric fashion and a lot of the analysis is done in bulk on entire columns at once.
-So although you can edit cells it is not really meant for data entry.
-You can use a spreadsheet for that.
+Data is treated in a row/column centric fashion and a lot of the analysis is done in bulk on entire rows/columns at once.
+So although you can edit cells it is not especially meant for data entry.
+You can use a spreadsheet for that and then import the data.
 Cell formulas are not possible for instance.
 You can however delete rows, columns and clear blocks of cells.
-New columns can be created through the use of functions.
+New columns can be created through the use of basic functions.
 The primary goal is to let users explore their tables interactively without any prior programming knowledge and make interesting plots as they do this.
-One advantage is the ability to load and work with relatively large tables as compared to spreadsheets.
-So several million rows should not be a problem and is limited only by your computer memory.

 Interface layout
 ----------------

 The table is laid out with headers for row and columns.
-Much functionality can be accessed from the tools menu but also but right clicking on the row and column headers.
+Much functionality can be accessed from the tools menu but also by right clicking on the row and column headers.
 You can resize columns by dragging in the header.
 Rows cannot be resized independently (zoom in to enlarge).
-Unlike spreadsheets column and ro headers can use indexes.
+Unlike spreadsheets column and row headers can use indexes (arbitrary labels).
 You can set any column as an index.
 This has extra functionality when it comes to plotting.
+Duplicate column name indexes are allowed though should be avoided if you want predictable behaviour.

 .. image:: overview.png